DeFi-Kai/Jupiter-lend-liquidation-risk/README.md

 ## Background

 Jupiter Lend is a credit market on the Solana blockchain.
 Blockchain credit markets allow users to supply assets as collateral, borrow against those assets, or provide liquidity that other users can borrow.
-Similar lending infrastructure is increasingly being integrated into fintech and digital-asset products like Coinbase, and Robinhood.
+Similar lending infrastructure is increasingly being integrated into fintech and digital-asset products like Coinbase and Robinhood.

 Borrowers deposit cryptocurrencies or tokenized assets as collateral and can borrow up to a specified loan-to-value (LTV) ratio.
 Each market also has a liquidation threshold that determines when a borrowing position becomes undercollateralized enough to be eligible for liquidation.